Natural Hair Color

 Naturally black hair is indicative of Winters and women of color.
 A Caucasian person with black hair with almost always be a Winter.
-Depending on her eye color will determine her Winter sub-season.
+Her eye color will determine her Winter sub-season.

 If a caucasian person has naturally black hair, they will NOT be a Spring.
 There are exception for women of color but its not common.

-Women of color with typically black hair can be an Autumn (usually a Deep Autumn or even Hot Deep Autumn) if their skin is warm enough and there is a need for muted instead of bright colors.
+Women of color with typically black hair can be an Autumn (usually a Deep Autumn or even Hot Deep Autumn) if their skin is warm enough, and there is a need for muted instead of bright colors.
 Usually this warm skin is pretty obvious.
 Sometimes it isn't.
-This is wear testing colors will be crucial.
+This is where testing colors will be crucial.